-Following the classical equivalence~\cite{cre:87} between the two flavors of oblivious transfer, one might conclude that impossibility of having unconditionally secure $1$-out-of-$2$ oblivious transfer would imply the same for oblivious transfer as well.
-But the rules of quantum physics present a wider range of possibilities, thus compromising classical reduction schemes.
+Following the classical equivalence~\cite{cre:87} between the two flavours of oblivious transfer, one might conclude that the impossibility of having unconditionally secure $1$-out-of-$2$ oblivious transfer would imply the same for oblivious transfer.
+But the rules of quantum physics present a wider range of possibilities, thus potentially compromising classical reduction schemes.
 Namely, as to build the $1$-out-of-$2$ oblivious transfer one has to run several oblivious transfer protocols as black boxes, the possibility of the so-called coherent attacks -- joint quantum measurements on several black boxes -- arises.
-Thus, having unconditionally secure quantum oblivious transfer protocol does not necessarily mean that it is possible to construct unconditionally secure $1$-out-of-$2$ oblivious transfer.
-Indeed, He and Wang recently showed that in quantum domain the various types of oblivious transfer are no longer equivalent~\cite{he:wan:06a} and constructed an unconditionally secure quantum single-bit oblivious transfer~\cite{he:wan:06b} using entanglement.
-Consequently, classical reductions of bit-string to a single-bit protocols are also compromised in the quantum setting and need to be re-examined.
-Recent example of constructing an unconditionally secure quantum bit-string commitment protocol~\cite{ken:03:b}, despite the above mentioned no-go theorems for single-bit commitment~\cite{lo:chau:96, lo:chau:97, may:97} is yet another example of invalidity of classical reductions (see also a quantum bit-string generation protocol~\cite{bar:mas:04}).
+Thus, having secure quantum oblivious transfer protocol does not necessarily mean that it is possible to construct secure $1$-out-of-$2$ oblivious transfer.
+Indeed, He and Wang recently showed that in quantum domain the various types of oblivious transfer are no longer equivalent~\cite{he:wan:06a} and constructed a secure quantum single-bit oblivious transfer~\cite{he:wan:06b} using entanglement.
+Consequently, classical reductions of single-bit to a bit-string protocols are also compromised in the quantum setting and need to be re-examined.
+Recent example of constructing a secure quantum bit-string commitment protocol~\cite{ken:03:b}, despite the above mentioned no-go theorems for single-bit commitment~\cite{lo:chau:97, may:97} is yet another example of invalidity of classical reductions (see also a quantum bit-string generation protocol~\cite{bar:mas:04}).
 Therefore, a need of explicitly constructing quantum bit-string oblivious transfer protocol which is not based on classical reductions mentioned above arises~\cite{cre:87,bra:cre:rob:86,cre:san:93,bra:cre:san:96}.
 In Figure~\ref{fig:quantumreductions} we present quantum reductions between cryptographic primitives.
 Note that, despite the mentioned controversial (and not widely accepted within the community) results by He and Wang~\cite{he:wan:06a,he:wan:06b}, the recent construction of a single-bit $1$-out-of-$2$ oblivious transfer out of an ordinary (i.e., all-or-nothing) OT~\cite{ple:paw:piv:16} leaves the question of the equivalence between the two flavours of the protocol open.